• Twitter

 Utensils

 Start with a large spoon.
 Add a silicon spatula ($4), a vegetable peeler and then a good set of tongs such as those made by Oxo ($8).
 Add a grater.
-After that, what you cook will help you determine what you need such as whisks, ladles, etc. When we stocked up my niece’s apartment, we bought most of her large spoons, spatulas, whisks, a pasta separator, a vegetable peeler etc. at a Goodwill and these items cost less than a buck each.
+After that, what you cook will help you determine what you need such as whisks, ladles, etc. When we stocked up my niece’s apartment, we bought most of her large spoons, spatulas, whisks, potato masher, vegetable peeler etc. at a Goodwill and these items cost less than a buck each.

 A baking or casserole dish